AnIdiotInvests/anidiotinvests.github.io/_posts/2022-04-01-major-life-changes.md

 You can make life changes without reverting to knee-jerk reactions to emotional situations.
 The catch is you need to be in a stable situation first, and that can be insanely hard to do.

 I want to go buy a house, a new car, a better computer, have subscriptions to every streaming service, go on ten vacations, and eat out at Fish City Grill every day.
-Although I might be able to afford to pay for such a lifestyle, the long run I cannot afford to.
+Although I might be able to  pay for such a lifestyle, but in the long run I cannot truly afford to.

 I don't drop cash on useless stuff unless I have to.
 I want to keep things humble.

 (I can't deny that I do go buy a lot of potato chips and craft beer, so I am not perfect.
 I try to keep this to a minimum though.
 Its my guilty pleasure.)

-I want my future ambition to be matched by enough liquid assets to fule it.
+Hopefully my future ambition can be matched by enough liquid assets to fule it.
 This way I can pursue opportunities while still having a humble and patient mindset.

-I think the takeaway is saving enough money that you can afford to make stupid mistakes.
+The takeaway is saving enough money that you can afford to make stupid mistakes.
+I have made a few to say the least.

 Having an emergency fund and a frugal-ish lifestyle affords people the ability to take some chances and look for opportunities in new places.